20 Ways to Get High Quality Backlinks to Your Travel Website

 Unfortunately producing great content isn’t enough for people to link to you, you need to be proactive in acquiring links and sharing your content in order to improve your search rank and generate traffic.

 Before we go into the ways in which you can build quality backlinks for SEO.
 It’s important to note that quality matters!
 You should be seeking out highly relevant i.e. from sources in your industry or niche and those that are as authoritative as possible.
-Look for domain authorities (DA) as high as possible of at least 40.
+When backlinking, look for domain authorities (DA) as high as possible of at least 40.
+Click To Tweet.
 Moz has a great Chrome extension you can use to quickly gauge the DA of a site.
 It is ok to gain links from sites with lower DA if they are relevant but never ‘buy’ links and avoid low authoritative, spammy sites at all costs they will only damage your SEO efforts – the Panda and Penguin Google updates saw to that.

 Let’s get you back linking, ranking better in search engines and increasing your traffic!